|Copyright (c) Queen's Printer,

 (b) the basis for the application, including changes in the applicant's financial circumstances from the time the support order was made until the time the applicant's statement is sworn.

-5 For the purposes of section 39 of the Act, the designated authority must convert an amount that is not expressed in Canadian currency by applying the rate of conversion, as determined by the Provincial Treasury, that was applicable on
+5 For the purposes of section 39 of the Act, the designated authority must convert a foreign support amount by applying the rate of conversion, as determined by the Provincial Treasury, on or about the date of registration of the foreign support order.

 6 Pursuant to section 44 (3) of the Act, each jurisdiction referred to in the following Schedule is a reciprocating jurisdiction: